 The Inventor of the Uzi

-Known for: An Israeli gun designer, Gal was best known as the inventor and namesake of the Uzi submachine gun.
+An Israeli gun designer, Uziel “Uzi” Gal gained fame as the inventor and namesake of the Uzi submachine gun.

-Why you should know him: Born to a Jewish family in Weimar, Germany, Uzi Gal moved to England when the Nazis came to power in 1933.
+Born to a Jewish family in Weimar, Germany, Uzi Gal moved to England when the Nazis came to power in 1933, fleeing during the earliest days of the Holocaust.
 He then made aliyah (immigrated) to the Holy Land three years later, in 1936.

-Shortly after the founding of the state of Israel in 1948, Gal began designing the Uzi submachine gun.
-It was officially adopted by the IDF in 1951 and named for its creator.
-Gal actually did not want the gun named after him, but this request was ignored.
+Shortly after the declaration of independence and founding of the state of Israel in 1948, Gal began work on designing the Uzi submachine gun.
+The IDF officially adopted the weapon in 1951, naming it for its creator.
+Gal actually did not want the gun named after him, but his request was ignored.

 Gal retired from the IDF in 1975, and moved to the United States where his daughter Tamar could receive medical treatment for severe brain damage.
 He continued his work designing firearms, including the creation of the Ruger MP9 submachine gun, until his death from cancer in 2002.
-Uzi Gal’s body was flown back to Israel where he was buried.
+Uzi Gal’s body now rests in Israel, the homeland he served.